Parent/Infant Program for Children with Special Needs

-Our program focuses on the whole child recognizing both strengths and needs.
+Our program focuses on the whole child by recognizing both strengths and needs.
 Every activity is presented within a play environment of daily routines focusing on various areas of development: fine and gross motor skills, personal and social interaction, self-help, cognition, and language.

 Both home and center-based support services for children with disabilities are offered through the Parent/Infant Program.
 If families select a home-based learning program, staff will make regularly scheduled visits to the home to work with the child and family.
 If families choose a classroom learning program, the child is brought to an Arc facility, community pre-school, or other appropriate toddler programs to participate in small, group activities with other children.
 Families can also choose a combination of both programs.

 Additionally, if a child needs help with a specific area such as language, motor or self-help skills, the Parent/Infant Program utilizes the services of physical, occupational, music and speech therapists.
-The Therapist works with the child and shares learning strategies that can be used at home.
+The therapist works with the child and shares learning strategies that can be used at home.
 A behavior specialist is also available to give support to families with children with disabilities if needed.

 At The Arc of San Diego, we also offer Private Pay programs to support families who feel their children could benefit from extra assistance.
 Our Bright Start program focuses on children from birth to five years old who may have developmental, behavioral, or communication concerns.